Internals/TimeStampIndex

 Background

 Darcs tries and save space and make copying faster by hard-linking certain files (this is safe because the files are internal ones that darcs knows will not change).
-Unfortunately, this hardlinking is a potential source of confusion, because Darcs because it relies on timestamps to know if it should diff a file for whatsnew or not.
+Unfortunately, this hardlinking is a potential source of confusion, because Darcs relies on timestamps to know if it should diff a file for whatsnew or not.

 UI